Our Staff Will Take Care of Your Child's Smile

 - Hidden fluoride in your child’s diet

-Children less than three cannot be expected to spit out excessive fluoride toothpaste.
+Children less than 3 years old cannot be expected to spit out excessive fluoride toothpaste.
 As a result, they can ingest more than the recommended amount of fluoride during a routine tooth brushing.
-The American Academy of Pediatric Dentistry recommends using no more than a ‘rice grain’ sized amount of toothpaste for children less than three and no more than a ‘pea-size’ amount for children three to six.
+The American Academy of Pediatric Dentistry recommends using no more than a ‘rice grain’ sized amount of toothpaste for children less than three and no more than a ‘pea-sized’ amount of fluoridated for children ages 3 to 6.

 Fluoride supplements have many beneficial effects on developing teeth but when used excessively or inappropriately they can contribute to fluorosis.
 Fluoride supplements are only recommended when all other sources of fluoride have been accounted for.

-Sealants are a protective coating that is applied to chewing surfaces of back teeth to fill in deep grooves.
+Sealants are a protective coating that is applied to the chewing surfaces of back teeth in order to fill in deep grooves.
 These grooves are exceptionally prone to cavities with 80-90% of cavities in children occurring on the chewing surfaces.